 #11: Know When to Put the Calculator Down

-You’re allowed a calculator for the majority of SAT Math questions, but that doesn’t always mean you should use it.
+You’re allowed a calculator for all SAT Math questions, but that doesn’t always mean you should use it.
 It’s fine to use a calculator for some quick multiplication/addition or to, say, find a square root, but if you start trying to solve a question using a complicated computer program, know that you’re probably making the problem harder than it needs to be.
 No math problems require calculator programs to solve.
 In fact, every SAT Math question can be solved without a calculator, as the makers of the exam didn’t want to give students without access to a calculator an unfair disadvantage.
 A calculator just makes solving some of the questions faster and easier.

 Also, keep in mind that if your answer isn’t a whole number, your calculator will give you the answer as a decimal, while some questions require answers in fraction form.
 This means you’ll waste time converting from decimals to fractions, and you always want to use your time wisely on the SAT.